Pratilipi/ecs-user-activity/APIDOC.md

 **Update Comment**
 ----
-This API is to update a Comment.
+This API is to update a comment.
 * **URL**
   /user-activity/comments/1234567890
 * **Method:**